 Our humid, hot Houston summers can be difficult to get through – especially knowing every moment of cool air is coming straight out of our pockets.
 There’s only so much that air conditioning maintenance can do once you’re in the dead heat of a Texas summer, but there are other ways you can maximize your comfort and air conditioner efficiency, Houston.

-Air Tech of Houston is here to help you make smart decisions about your AC settings and stay cool this summer – without destroying your budget!
+Air Tech Air Conditioning & Plumbing is here to help you make smart decisions about your AC settings and stay cool this summer – without destroying your budget!
 Read on to learn some summer tips for HVAC energy efficiency.

 AC Energy Efficient Practices

 The first way to ensure your home stays cool and cost effective is to keep your unit in top condition.
 Scheduling air conditioner summer maintenance is proven to help your AC run smoother when faced with extreme temperatures.
 However, even with your yearly tune-up completed, your cooling system can still struggle to remain efficient.
 Try these techniques in your home for cooler temperatures and bigger savings this summer.

 Many homeowners struggle with the desire for crisp, cool air and the resulting energy bills.
 If you want to see financial savings, you need to be strategic about your thermostat settings and expectations.
 During the hottest months of the year, the optimal temperature to set your thermostat at is 78 degrees.
 This may seem warm, but your AC will be able to work better without such a huge gap between the desired temperature and the outside temperature.